leighmcculloch/readprayrepeat.com/README.md

 ### Reading Plan and Videos
 The reading plan and videos were created by <a href="http://thebibleproject.tumblr.com/readscripture">The Bible Project</a>.
 This website is not associated with The Bible Project, and just displays the scripture and YouTube videos for each day in the reading plan.

+The reading plan has good pace for even those new to the Bible.
+The accompanying videos by The Bible Project are a phenominal resource.

 ## Development

 ### Setup